Maple Roasted Brussels Sprouts and Sweet Potatoes

 Instructions

-- Preheat oven to 400°F Place all the ingredients, except the bacon in a large bowl.
-Coat everything with the maple and olive oil.
+- Preheat the oven to 400°F. Add all of the ingredients except bacon in a large bowl.

 - NOTE; If using pork bacon, render some of the fat out of the bacon first, in a separate skillet.